splunk/public-o11y-docs/gdi/opentelemetry/components/fluentd-receiver.rst

 .. _fluentd-receiver:

 *************************
-Fluentd receiver
+Fluent Forward receiver
 *************************

 .. meta::
-      :description: The Fluentd receiver allows the Splunk Distribution of OpenTelemetry Collector to collect logs and events using the Fluent Forward protocol.
+      :description: The Fluent Forward receiver allows the Splunk Distribution of OpenTelemetry Collector to collect logs and events using the Fluent Forward protocol.

-The Fluentd receiver allows the Splunk Distribution of OpenTelemetry Collector to collect events using the bundled Fluentd application.
+The Fluent Forward receiver allows the Splunk Distribution of OpenTelemetry Collector to collect events using the bundled Fluentd application.
 The supported pipeline type is ``logs``.
 See :ref:`otel-data-processing` for more information.

 The receiver accepts data formatted as Fluent Forward events through a TCP connection.
 All three Fluent event types, message, forward, and packed forward, are supported, including compressed packed forward.